pycharming/lantern_aws/README.md

 At this moment, two types of machines are launched and managed by this project:

-- **Fallback Proxies**, which offer access to the free internet to Lantern users that haven't authenticated yet so they can reach Google Accounts and Google Talk in order to do so.
+- **Fallback Proxies**: These run Lantern instances configured to offer access to the free internet to Lantern users that haven't authenticated yet so they can reach Google Accounts and Google Talk in order to do so.
 They also double as regular kaleidoscope nodes in behalf of some inviter.
 On setup, these machines also build and upload *installer wrappers*, small programs that users run to install Lantern and help it find the corresponding fallback proxy.

 - A single **Cloud Master**, which launches lantern peers on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller).
 Further operations on lantern peers (especially 'batch' operations involving many such machines) are typically done through this cloud master.